Toolkit

 $ pip install turkicnlp

-Apertium FST data (GPL-3.0) is downloaded separately at runtime — it is never bundled in the pip package.
+Models are downloaded separately at runtime — they are never bundled in the pip package.

 Quick start